-On December 14, 2018, District Copper received conditional TSX:V approval for its proposed acquisition of the Stony Lake East Property.
-The conditional approval requires that District Copper raises, by way of a private placement, no less than \$400,000 in order to fund the first phase of the exploration program.

-On December 19, 2018.
+- On December 14, 2018, District Copper received conditional TSX:V approval for its proposed acquisition of a 100% interest in the Stony Lake East Property.
+The conditional approval requires that District Copper raises, by way of a private placement, no less than \$400,000 in order to fund the first phase of the exploration program (See Copper Fox October 31, 2018 MD&A).
+To acquire the project, District Copper will issue 40,000,000 of its common shares to the current owners.
+The Project is subject to a 2% NSR, if the price of gold is US \$2,000/oz. or less and a 3% NSR if the price of gold is above US \$2,000/oz. - On December 19, 2018.
 Copper Fox and its wholly owned subsidiary, Desert Fox, provided the final analytical results on its 100% owned Mineral Mountain copper project.
-The analytical results show that the previously designated Area #1 and Area #3 are part of the same mineralized area where copper mineralization in the Laramide age Quartz Monzonite intrusive extends over a horizontal distance of 4,500m by up to 2,000m wide.
-The sampling results continue to return high grade copper mineralization within the mineralized area primarily due to abundant chalcocite.
+The analytical results show that the previously designated Area #1 and Area #3 are part of the same mineralized area with copper mineralization extending over a horizontal distance of 4,500m by up to 2,000m wide.
+The sampling results continue to outline high grade copper mineralization within the mineralized area primarily due to abundant chalcocite.
 The sampling program also located molybdenum concentrations of up to 0.022%.

 The secondary copper minerals and trace element geochemistry, combined with abundant mineralized outcrop containing chalcocite, supports the presence of a Leach Cap; a feature typically located above porphyry deposits in arid and semi-arid climates.
-The occurrence mineralized porphyritic intrusive phases and disseminated copper mineralization suggest that the interpreted copper-molybdenum portion of the porphyry system is closer to surface than previously interpreted.
+The data suggests that the interpreted copper-molybdenum portion of the porphyry system is closer to surface than previously interpreted.

-• On January 16, 2019.
+On January 16, 2019.
 Copper Fox and its wholly owned subsidiary, Desert Fox, provided a compilation of results for the recently completed mapping and sampling program on its 100% owned Mineral Mountain copper project.

 The compilation outlined a Laramide age porphyry system with two separate targets; designated Area #1 and Area #2.
-Area #1 measures 4,500m long by up to 2,000m wide and is underlain by Quartz Monzonite that hosts three zones of disseminated copper-molybdenum mineralization the largest of which measures approximately 1,000m long by 350-450m wide.
+Area #1 measures 4,500m long by up to 2,000m wide that hosts three zones of disseminated copper-molybdenum mineralization, the largest of which measures approximately 1,000m long by 350-450m wide.
 The higher concentrations of molybdenum are associated with the largest area of disseminated copper mineralization and coincides with a positive chargeability anomaly outlined in 1971.
 Area #2 measures 2,800m long and averages 400m wide and is characterized by quartz vein and fracture hosted copper mineralization with significantly lower concentrations of molybdenum than recorded in Area #1.

-On January 23, 2019 Copper Fox and its wholly owned subsidiary, Desert Fox Copper Inc. announce that is commenced a program to re-analyze pulp samples and re-sample certain drill core intervals from historical diamond drill holes used to define the Van Dyke oxide copper deposit.
-The program has been completed and samples submitted for total copper and acid and cyanide soluble copper analysis.
+On January 23, 2019 Copper Fox and its wholly owned subsidiary, Desert Fox announced that it completed a sampling program to re-analyze pulp samples and re-sample certain drill core intervals from historical diamond drill holes used to define the Van Dyke oxide copper deposit.
+The samples are being analyzed for total copper and acid and cyanide soluble copper analysis.